The Marikina Fault Line: What you need to know

 In the Philippines, the most recent deadliest earthquake we’ve had was in 2013, where a 7.2 quake that hit Bohol and Cebu in October left over 200 people dead, and damages to property amounting to at least P2 billion.

-In Metro Manila, the Philippine Institute of Volcanology and Seismology (Phivolcs) is watching the Marikina Valley Fault (also called the West Valley Fault), a fault system that runs through major cities in the metro and nearby provinces.
+In Metro Manila, the Philippine Institute of Volcanology and Seismology (Phivolcs) is watching the Marikina Valley Fault System.
+Also known as Marikina Valley Fault or West Valley Fault, this is a fault system that runs through major cities in the metro and nearby provinces.

 Among them are the following: Norzagaray and San Jose Del Monte City in Bulacan, Rodriguez in Rizal, Quezon City, Pasig City, Taguig City, Muntinlupa City, San Pedro, Cabuyao, Calamba and Sta.
 Rosa in Laguna, and Carmona, Silang and General Mariano Alvarez in Cavite.